Introduction to the InCountry Data Residency for Salesforce app

 InCountry REST Endpoint management

-The InCountry for Salesforce package pre-defines the REST endpoints for data communication between Salesforce and the InCountry Platform.
+The InCountry Data Residency for Salesforce package pre-defines the REST endpoints for data communication between Salesforce and the InCountry Platform.
 You can manage these REST endpoints if needed and change them for some custom ones.

 From Setup, click Custom Code, then select Custom Metadata Types.